mad-lab/transit/src/pytransit/doc/source/tpp.rst

 path stored in the config file, tpp.cfg.
 Same for ref, if you always use the same reference sequence.)

+(The -primer-start-window flag specifies the range of nucleotide in read 1 to search for the start of the primer sequence (which is the end of the transposon).
-(For -primer-start-window, it might be useful to narrow this down, such as to 0,20, if the primer sequence is short (<10bp), to avoid spurious matches in reads not representing true transposon:genomic junctions.
-Depending on the protocol and primer design, the constant sequence corresponding the the end of the transposon usually occurs near the beginning of the read, possibly at varying (shifted) positions.
+This is useful to narrow the down the region to search from the whole read (especially if the primer sequence is short, e.g. <10bp), to avoid spurious matches in reads not representing true transposon:genomic junctions.
+Depending on the protocol and
+primer design, the constant sequence corresponding the the end of the transposon usually occurs near the beginning of the read, possibly at varying (shifted) positions.
 However, if your primer sequence is long enough (e.g >16bp), then the changes of